-Fair Value of Private Equity and Long/Short Hedge-The Plan participates in a number of private equity partnerships (including the Plan's long/short hedge fund) as a limited partner.
+Fair Value of Private Equity-The Plan participates in a number of private equity partnerships as a limited partner.
 Private equity investments are structured to be operated by a general partner, usually highly experienced in the specific focus of the fund, who calls for investments from the limited partners when a suitable investment opportunity arises.
 As such, investments in private equity can generally never be redeemed, but instead participate in distributions from the fund as liquidation of the underlying assets are realized.